 The inherently smooth temporal patterns generated by GAMs are well suited to particularly common conservation uses, such as assessments of trends in populations from any portion of a time-series, as well as assessments of the rate of change in the trends over time.
 For example, the population trend criteria of the IUCN (IUCN 2019) or Canada’s national assessments by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) are based on rates of change over 3 generations.
 For most bird species monitored by the BBS, this 3-generation time is approximately the same as the 10-year, short-term trends produced by the CWS and USGS analyses.
 Because of the annual fluctuations estimated by the standard model, these short-term trends can fluctuate from year to year, complicating the quantitative assessment of a species trend in comparison to the thresholds.
 Species trends may surpass the threshold in one year, but not in the next.
 The same end-point comparisons on estimates from a GAM will change much more gradually over time, and be much less dependent on the particular year in which a species is assessed.

-In this paper, we describe a status and trend model that uses a hierarchical GAM, smoothing function to estimate the relative abundance trajectory of bird populations, using data from the BBS.
+In this paper, we describe a status and trend model that uses a hierarchical GAM to estimate the relative abundance trajectory of bird populations, using data from the BBS.
 This model allows for the sharing of information about a species’ population trajectory among geographic strata and for the decomposition of long- and medium-term population changes from annual fluctuations.
 We also compare the fit of the GAM, and a GAM-version that includes random year-effects (Knape et al. 2016), to the fit of two alternative models for the BBS (Sauer and Link 2011, Smith et al. 2015, Link and Sauer 2019).

 Methods